-Niagara Falls certainly earns its place as one of the Natural Wonders of the World.
-The sheer size of Horseshoe Falls — 2,200 feet in length and 177 feet in height — and the amount of water —6 million cubic feet per minute over the falls — alone can inspire great awe in any observer.
+Niagara Falls has certainly earned its place as one of the Natural Wonders of the World.
+The sheer size of the Horseshoe Falls — 2,200 feet in length and 177 feet in height — and the amount of water —6 million cubic feet per minute over the falls — alone can inspire great awe in any observer.
 While many are keen on experiencing some mysticism along with the beauty of the falls, others are too curious to let the history of the falls slide on by.
 If you are a scientist at heart and yearn to know more about the story behind Niagara Falls, read on for a brief exploration of the creation of the falls.

 In the Beginning